ESCOMP/ESMStandardNames/Metadata-standard-names.md

     * `real`: units = K
 * `water_vapor`: Water in the gaseous phase
 * `wind`: Movement of air with a net displacement
-* `wind_stress`: Shear stress exerted by wind parallel to the water surface
+* `wind_stress`: Shear stress exerted by wind parallel to the surface
     * `real`: units = Pa
 * `wind_speed`: Speed of moving air
     * `real`: units = m s-1